Tinkidinki/tools-i-like/marp.md

 I tried using it with vim, didn't seem as smooth.
 Perhaps it can be integrated though.
 VS-code also has the `paste-image` extension which makes the process extra smooooth.

+I pretty much copy images from the net/ screenshot and paste into presentation very easily.